 - The Domestic Violence Act, 1998 was enacted to give survivors of violence maximum protection from domestic abuse.
 Women, who are mostly at the receiving end of domestic violence, now have a legal recourse that will ensure their protection.

 - Government has established the National Council Against Gender Based Violence (NCAGBV) to provide strategic leadership, coordination and management of gender-based violence initiatives in South Africa.
-The Council is chaired by the Deputy President and championed by the Minister of Women, Children and People with Disabilities.
+The Council is chaired by the Deputy President and championed by the Minister of Women.

 - Furthermore, Government has in place legislative provisions that specifically address violence and abuse of women and children.